shaked32003/WGAN-GP-for-cat-dataset-and-classification-using-GoogleNet-PyTorch/README.md

 **Data for wgan-gp input:**

-In this part I was required to find and process data that would suit the task and it would be possible to create synthetic images of cats and dogs using the wgan model that could be worked with
+In this part I was required to find and process data that would suit the task and it would be possible to create synthetic images of cats using the wgan model that could be worked with

 I first used images of whole dogs (https://www.kaggle.com/datasets/tongpython/cat-and-dog) and had the assumption that the data I chose was indeed noisy but workable for a wgan type model
-The data included about 20 thousand images in different positions of different types of dogs which I converted into 128x128 size images when they were entered into the model
+The data included about 20 thousand images in different positions of different types of cat which I converted into 128x128 size images when they were entered into the model
 The results were not good and it seemed that the model was far from succeeding in imitating the given distribution In the bottom image you can see the original data and in the top image the performance of the model for the given data: